-Between 2017 and 2021, 30% of youth were publicly insured.
-For young adults, the percentage dropped to 15%.
+Between 2017 and 2021, 58% of youth with disabilities, ages 12-18, were publicly insured.
+For young adults with disabilities, ages 19-25, the percentage dropped to 43%.
 This decline in public insurance coincides with the ending of CHIP eligibility at age 19 and the ending of childhood Medicaid eligibility between 19 and 21, depending on the state.
-For a sizeable population of young adults with disabilities, this shift all too often results in loss of insurance (13%) (Table 1).
-Using the broader definition of CYSHCN, an even greater proportion are publicly insured.
-Medicaid and CHIP covered 47% of CYSHCN under age 18 in 2017.
-Most of these CYSHCN were poor or near poor, 27% were Black, and 41% were ages 12-17.
+For a sizeable population of young adults with disabilities, especially Black young adults, this shift all too often results in loss of insurance (13%) (Table 1).
 No current literature was found on the characteristics and impacts of young adults with disabilities aging out of Medicaid or CHIP.